Civil rights organization announces dismissal of founder

-MONTGOMERY, Ala. — The Southern Poverty Law Center has announced it has dismissed founder Morris Dees.
+The office of the SPLC was firebombed in 1983, and three Klansmen were later arrested and pleaded guilty.
+In 2017, tax records show, the organization had some $450 million in assets.
+It operates in a high-security building near the church where the Rev. Martin Luther Jr. first served as a pastor.

-SPLC President Richard Cohen announced Thursday that Dees’ employment was terminated.
-The statement did not elaborate on the reasons but said the organization is committed to ensuring the “conduct of our staff reflects the mission of the organization.”
+The law center is best known for tracking groups it considers hate organizations and is a frequent target of conservative and far-right critics.

-In a statement, the SPLC said it “is deeply committed to having a workplace that reflects the values it espouses - truth, justice, equity and inclusion, and we believe the steps we have taken today reaffirm that commitment.”
+In a statement about Dees ouster, the SPLC said it was “deeply committed to having a workplace that reflects the values it espouses - truth, justice, equity and inclusion, and we believe the steps we have taken today reaffirm that commitment.”

 The SPLC said an outside group will review its workplace practices.